midnightcodr/express_skelton/README.md

 	mv express_skelton your_new_project_name
 Last two commands are needed because most likely you would start a new project based on this skelton.

+If you see the following error, please do a 'npm install' inside your_new_project_name/
+	Error: Cannot find module 'express'

 ### Usage Example
 	// routes/index.js
 	exports.test = function(req, res){